AcronicalYT/LavaRises/README.md

 The raise lava command takes an input for the number of blocks you want to raise the lava by, the more blocks/closer to the surface, the more lag.

 Init command usage: /initlava <length> <width> [originx] [originz]
 - Length/width in blocks
- - OriginX is an x coordinate
+- OriginX is an x coordinate (optional)
- - OriginZ is a z coordinate
+- OriginZ is a z coordinate (optional)
+  - Setting one origin will set both coordinates to that value
+  - Leaving the origin blank will set it to 0, 0

 Rise command usage: /lavarise <amount>
 - Amount is in blocks
 - Initialised starts is always -64

 To utilise this plugin, you must either be OP or have the following permissions:
 - lavarises.*
- - lavarises.initlava
+- lavarises.initlavaA
 - lavarises.lavarise

 This plugin requires [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/).